Partly cloudy and windy. High 22C. Winds E at 40 to 55 km/h. Winds could occasionally gust over 80 km/h.

 Partly cloudy skies.
 Low 17C.
 Winds SSW at 15 to 25 km/h.

 Sunshine and clouds mixed.
 High 21C.
 Winds SW at 15 to 30 km/h.

 A mostly clear sky.
 Low 13C.
 SSE winds shifting to N at 15 to 25 km/h.

 A few passing clouds, otherwise generally sunny.
 High 21C.
 Winds WSW at 15 to 30 km/h.

 Partly cloudy early with increasing clouds overnight.
 Low 16C.
 Winds W at 15 to 25 km/h.

 Visible ISS Passes (Suiderstrand)

 Visible Iridium Passes (Suiderstrand)

-January 1 - Mercury at Greatest Western Elongation The planet Mercury reaches greatest western elongation of 22.7 degrees from the Sun.
-This is the best time to view Mercury since it will be at its highest point above the horizon in the morning sky.
-Look for the planet low in the eastern sky just before sunrise.
+March 15 - Mercury at Greatest Eastern Elongation The planet Mercury reaches greatest eastern elongation of 18.4 degrees from the Sun.
+This is the best time to view Mercury since it will be at its highest point above the horizon in the evening sky.
+Look for the planet low in the western sky just after sunset.

 March 17 - New Moon The Moon will located on the same side of the Earth as the Sun and will not be visible in the night sky.
 This phase occurs at 13:12 UTC.
 This is the best time of the month to observe faint objects such as galaxies and star clusters because there is no moonlight to interfere.